VanikGT/ritualAppAnalytics/README.md

 # Ritual App Analytics Documentation
-Below I'll describe the tecnologies I haves used, the probelems I Have found out and issues regarding to the task.
+Below, I'll describe the technologies I have used, the problems I've encountered, and issues related to the task.

 # Technologies:
-I have used Spark Scala(Also cloud be PySpar if requeired, no difference for me) for data cleaning, handling any missing or anomalous values.Also I have calculated some analytics, though all the staff could be done with pure sql.
-In the end I have exported the datasets into out folder as csv files.
-Then manually uploaded them into bigquery tables.
-I have uploaded manually so you can run the code yourself and don't have ant credential issues.
+I have utilized Spark Scala for data cleaning, addressing any missing or anomalous values.
+Additionally, I have performed some analytics, although all tasks could also be completed using pure SQL.
+There's no significant difference for me between PySpark and Spark Scala.
+In conclusion, I have exported the datasets to the 'out' folder as CSV files.
+Then, I manually uploaded them into BigQuery tables.
+The manual upload ensures that you can run the code yourself without any credential issues.

 # Visualization
-I have used Looker Studio for Visualization purposes.
+I have used Looker Studio for visualization purposes.
 I have connected Looker with bigquery:
 ```
 SELECT
   *,